Hank-Chinaski/notes/README.md

 Notes
 =====

-This repo just contains my .emacs and some notes about stuff that I can't remember to forget.
+This repo just contains my `.emacs` and some notes about stuff that I can't remember to forget.
-- Hank